Alex Sidorenko AvatarAlex Sidorenko

 Should I memo everything?

 If memo has such a great effect on performance, does it make sense to wrap everything with it?
 Well, not really.
 But this is a topic for another day.
-If you are interested, read Fix the slow render before you fix the re-render by Kent C. Dodds.
+If you're interested, read Fix the slow render before you fix the re-render by Kent C. Dodds.

 Next chapter